One of the significant features of the church of Jesus Christ is its attitude toward the Holy Scriptures.

-If God exists—and the evidence for such a belief is very compelling—and if human beings are rational creatures made in the divine image (cf. Genesis 1:26), then it logically stands to reason that the Creator has communicated his will to his offspring.
+If God exists—and the evidence for such a belief is very compelling—and if human beings are rational creatures made in the divine image (cf. Gen. 1:26), then it logically stands that the Creator has communicated his will to his offspring.

-The truth is, God has spoken (Hebrews 1:1).
-He has spoken abstractly through the marvelous creation which testifies of his wisdom and power (Psalm 19:1ff); more than that, however, deity has communicated concretely to mankind by means of words (Matthew 4:4; 1 Corinthians 2:10-13).
+More than that, however, Deity has communicated concretely to humanity by means of words (Mt.
+4:4; 1 Cor.
+2:10-13).
 And those words are found in this book called the Bible.

 Consider the following lines of evidence:

 We believe the Bible because the unity of the Scriptures argues for a divine source.

 The sixty-six books of the Bible were penned over a span of some sixteen hundred years by approximately forty writers.
 They came from a variety of cultural backgrounds.
 And yet these documents fit together like pieces in a puzzle.